 Anyone who is 15-19 can participate; you must be 15-18 to apply.
 The museum will select up to 11 members this year to join the TCA.
 The program is best for creative young people who are in some way interested in the arts (from music to writing to visual art to theater or dance or any other form, whether you prefer to create or observe).
 It is critical that applicants can commit each Saturday afternoon to this program in addition to time during the week (checking email for program updates, independently exploring themes discussed on Saturday, etc.).
 It is also best for those who have some basic capacity or the potential for public speaking, and who are interested in connecting with a museum.
 The TCA is for teens who enjoy asking questions and making sense of things.
 You need not be an artist.

 As a TCA member, you meet weekly on Saturdays from 1:30-4:30 pm, and we expect you to do additional work to advance of your creative goals on your own between these weekly sessions.
 The program meets at the MCA, with planned regular visits to other art organizations, galleries, and artist studios in Chicago.
 You get to experience all of the MCA—galleries, theater, studios, meeting spaces, and other public and behind-the-scene areas.
 During sessions three and four, talks take place on Saturday afternoons.
 They may also take place during the MCA’s Community Free Day.

 Being a TCA member comes with both tangible and intangible benefits.

-- Sessions 1-2 (year 1): service learning credit as structured through your school system
+- Service learning credit as structured through your school system

 - Visits to artists’ studios